 “On our last day in London, we walked the Westminster at War tour with Rex.
 He was very informative and passionate about this subject.
 We learned so much about London and its history.
 Thanks for a great tour. ” Phyllis B.

-If you can’t make the regularly scheduled, just-turn-up, public Westminster at War walk do think about booking one as a private tour.
-If you go private you can have Westminster at War – or any other London Walk – on a day and at a time that suits your convenience.
+If you can’t make one of the regularly scheduled, just-turn-up, Westminster at War it can always be booked as a private tour.
+If you go private you can have the Westminster at War walk – or any other London Walk – on a day and at a time that suits your convenience.
 We’ll tailor it to your requirements.
-And – always with private London Walks and tours – we go to great lengths to make sure the guide-walker(s) “fit” is well-nigh perfect.
-Ring Fiona or Noel or Mary on 020 7624 3978 or email us at firstname.lastname@example.org and we’ll set it up and make it happen for you.
+Ring Fiona or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
 A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.

 GIVE THE GIFT OF LONDON WALKS

 A private London Walk makes a fab gift – be it a birthday or anniversary or Christmas present or whatever.
 Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that’s special.
 Memories make us rich.